The Mole Song: Hong Kong Capriccio: Release

-The film premiered at the 2016 International Film Festival & Awards Macao at 8:00 p.m. on Friday, December 9, 2016.
-It later received wide release in Japan on December 23, 2016.
-It had its North American premiere at the 16th New York Asian Film Festival at 6:00 p.m. on Friday, July 14, 2017.
+The film premiered at the 2016 International Film Festival & Awards Macao on 9 December 2016.
+It later received wide release in Japan on 23 December 2016.
+It had its North American premiere at the 16th New York Asian Film Festival 14 July 2017.
 By the first screenings, the film had ranked #5 at the Japanese Box Office, and earned ¥223 million (US$1.804 million).

 Reception

 The film received generally positive reviews.
 Mark Schilling of The Japan Times wrote that Toma Ikuta is "a versatile actor" who plays "a goofy undercover-cop-cum-gangster".
 In a separate review of the film he wrote that The Mole Song: Hong Kong Capriccio is one of Takashi Miike's better films, noting that "Ikuta gives himself up totally to the idiocy of being Reiji, from his incurable awkwardness with women to his knack for stupidly getting himself into perilous situations."
 Maggie Lee of Variety wrote, "Despite the ragtag characters, sudden twists, and dizzying collage-like animated sequences, Kudo's literate screenplay and Kenji Yamashita's brisk editing manage to steer the main plot on course, making this one of the easiest-to-follow outings by Miike."